What is the Legal Drinking Age in Europe?

 Toast to adventure the legal way while traveling abroad

 Although some U.S. citizens may think of "Europe" as a homogeneous place – after all, most nations use the same currency – every European country has its own laws.
 As such, every country has different rules regarding minimum drinking ages.
-If you can legally drink in the U.S., buying alcohol in a store or bar should be no problem during a trip to Paris or Madrid, as no European countries outlaw alcohol for people 21 and older.
-But it still pays to familiarize yourself with the specific guidelines of any country you plan to explore with a beer in your hand.
+If you can legally drink in the U.S., buying alcohol in a store or bar should be no problem during a trip to Paris or Madrid, as the minimum legal drinking age everywhere is 21.
+However, it still pays to familiarize yourself with the alcohol policies and public health guidelines of any country you plan to explore with a beer in your hand.

 The U.S. vs. Europe

-Unlike the U.S., where consumption of alcohol is illegal for anyone under 21, laws in many European countries differentiate between consuming alcohol and buying it.
-For instance, in the U.K., 16- and 17-year-olds may legally drink beer, wine or cider only with meals and only when it's purchased by an adult.
-Adults must also be present while they drink...it's legal for adults to buy alcohol for children older than 4 to drink at home!
+Consumption of alcohol is regulated around the world.
+The United States prohibits alcohol consumption for anyone under 21, whereas laws in many European countries differentiate alcohol use between consuming it and buying it.
+For instance, in the United Kingdom (which encompasses England, Scotland, Wales and Northern Ireland), 16- and 17-year-olds may legally drink beer, wine or cider only with meals and only when it's purchased by an adult present while they drink.
+Adults must also accompany young people under 16 in retailers where alcohol sales is the central objective, think pubs and bars, rather than supermarkets.
+Though, it's legal for adults to buy alcohol for children older than 4 to drink at home!

 Drinking in Europe